VibhuKesar/Library-Portal/README.md

  Find a directory in which you want to create the virtualenv; your home directory, for example.
 On Windows it might look like C:\Users\Name\ (where Name is the name of your login).

- NOTE: On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example C:\vconnectweb
+ NOTE: On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example C:\libraryPortal

- Create a new directory vconnect-web from your home directory:
+ Create a new directory libraryPortal from your home directory:

 command-line

-    $ mkdir vconnectweb
+    $ mkdir libraryPortal
-    $ cd vconnectweb
+    $ cd libraryPortal

 #Windows

 command-line

-    C:\Users\Name\vconnectweb> C:\Python35\python -m venv myvenv
+    C:\Users\Name\libraryPortal> C:\Python35\python -m venv myvenv

 where C:\Python35\python is the directory in which you previously installed Python and myvenv is the name of your virtualenv.
 You can use any other name, but stick to lowercase and use no spaces, accents or special characters.
 It is also good idea to keep the name short.